shaneam12/Assignment_07/README.md

+# CD-Inventory
 Use functions to read and write to a file

 How to use:

-Run the program
+1. Run the program
-Follow the instructions in the program
+2. Follow the instructions in the program